How to maintain a hot and sexy marriage WITH kids.

 In order to avoid tantrums (and a generally miserable end to the evening), we struck a compromise.
 We let him fall sleep in our bed, and when we're ready to get busy, my husband carries him upstairs.
 So far my boy has kept up his end of the bargain and stays in his bed once we move him.
 I strongly believe he'll outgrow this phase soonish.
 But for now, it's working.

-3. Lock the door.
-My children do not believe in closed doors, especially if I'm behind them.
-If I didn't lock the bathroom door, there would be an ensemble every time I had to pee.
-In order to prevent having miniature witnesses to our married people time, we try to remember to lock the door.
-If they need us, we obviously stop what we're doing and attend to their unfortunately timed needs, but locking the door at least allows us the opportunity to scramble for clothing without worrying that we've scarred our children's eyeballs.
-How To Create Time For Sex After Having Kids
+My kids do not believe in closed doors, especially if I'm behind them.
+If I didn't lock the bathroom door, there'd be an ensemble every time I pee.
+In order to prevent a miniature witnesses to our married people time, we (try to remember to) lock the door.
+If they need us, we obviously stop what we're doing and attend to their unfortunately timed needs.
+But a locked door at least lets us scramble for clothing without worrying that we've scarred our kids for life.

-5. Talk about something other than the kids.
-Sex isn't just about opportunity.
-It's about reconnecting with your partner, and I need to stay plugged in with my husband so when the opportunity arises, I'm ready.
-If all we do is talk about the kids, we aren't doing so well as a couple.
-We need to remember that we're a couple first and foremost, that we love each other, and that this is the whole reason we want to have sex in the first place.
-Sex Tips From a Mother of 3
+Sex isn't just about opportunity — it's about reconnecting with your partner.
+And I need to stay plugged in with my husband, so when the opportunity presents itself, I'm ready.
+If all we do is talk about the kids, we aren't doing so hot as a couple.
+We need to remember that we're a couple first and foremost, that we love each other and that this is the reason we want to have sex in the first place.

 I'm not saying we're pros at protecting and prioritizing our sex lives.